sdiehl/zero-to-qed/docs/src/18_mathlib.md

 ## Algebraic Hierarchy

-Mathlib builds algebra through a hierarchy of type classes.
+Mathlib builds algebra through a **hierarchy of type classes**.
 Each structure adds operations and axioms to those below it.

 | Module                                                                                                                       | Description                         |
 | :--------------------------------------------------------------------------------------------------------------------------- | :---------------------------------- |